Open-source humanoid robots

 Open-source humanoid robots Monthly Traffic Trends

-The 26.1% growth in visits to 50,558 for open-source humanoid robots can be attributed to the recent launch of K-Scale's $1,000 open-source humanoid robot.
-The affordable pricing and open-source nature of the robot have generated significant interest, attracting both hobbyists and developers.
+The 26.1% increase in visits to 50.6K for the open-source humanoid robots can be attributed to the recent launch of Kscale Labs' affordable humanoid robot.
+The $1,000 price point and open-source nature of the robot have likely attracted significant interest from developers, hobbyists, and researchers.

 What is Open-source humanoid robots